flowground/amazonaws-com-discovery-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteTags
-### Deletes the association between configuration items and one or more tags.
-This API accepts a list of multiple configuration items.
+> Deletes the association between configuration items and one or more tags.
+This API accepts a list of multiple configuration items.<br/>

 #### Input Parameters
 * `Action` - _required_